 - Mealybugs.
 These show up as white fluff on the underside of leaves, stalks, and even on the soil.
-To cut them off before they spread to other plants, prune away small infestations, or dab them with rubbing alcohol.
+Cut them off before they spread to other plants, prune away small infestations, or dab them with rubbing alcohol.
 For heavier infestations, use an insecticide.

 - Scale.
 These pests are easily recognizable from their shell-like appearance on the plant, popping up on leaves and stalks.
-Scale can only be killed in one stage of its life, and sadly, it’s best and easiest to throw away infected plants before they infect other ones.
+Scale can only be killed in one stage of its life, and sadly, it’s best and easiest to throw away infected plants before they infect others.

 - Droopy leaves: caused by lack of water or light

 - Dark, greasy patches: caused by lack of warmth

 - Crisp, brown-tipped leaves: lack of water or humidity

 - Curling leaves: surplus of light

 - Yellow/brown leaves: surplus of water

 - Yellow/brown stalks: root rot, meaning the roots are waterlogged.